-The table below shows details of non-wholly subsidiaries of the Company that have material non-controlling interests for the year 2017:
+The table below shows details of non-wholly subsidiaries of the Company that have material noncontrolling interests for the year 2017:

-Name of subsidiary Country of incorporation and business % of non- controlling interest at December 31, 2017 non- interest ended e allocated to controlling for the years at December 1, 2017 contro mulated non- olling interest ecember 31, 2017 Grupo Industrial Maseca, S.A. de Mexico 0.08% \$ 59,355 \$ 109,148 CV
+Name of subsidiary Country of incorporation and business % of non- controlling interest at December 31, 2017 Income allocated to non-controlling interest for the years ended at December 31, 2017 Accumulated non- controlling interest at December 31, 2017 Grupo Industrial Maseca, S.A. de C.V.
+Mexico 0.08% \$ 59,355 \$ 109,148